 - Adjust CPR according to age and fragility of the patient.
 CPR is effective regardless of age and can even be performed as neonatal CPR to sustain and save the lives of newborn babies.

-- CPR procedures, along with airway management, as taught by experienced instructors at Real First Aid, are the best means for maintaining the flow of oxygenated blood until professional help arrives.
+- CPR procedures, along with airway management, as taught by experienced instructors at Real Response, are the best means for maintaining the flow of oxygenated blood until professional help arrives.

 - Depending on the emergency scenario, a range of technologically advanced first aid equipment is used in conjunction with CPR.
 Paramedics and first aid professionals carry oxygen tanks, defibrillators, airway management devices and other innovative tools.